 Creative Cities Working Group

-Michael B. Kahan is the acting director (2016-2017) of the Program on Urban Studies at Stanford University, and a senior lecturer in Sociology.
+Michael B. Kahan is the co-director of the Program on Urban Studies at Stanford University, and a senior lecturer in Sociology.
 His interest in the historical transformation of urban space has led to publications on topics including the integration of streetcars in the 1850s, sanitation reform in the 1890s, the geography of prostitution in the 1910s, and redevelopment in California in the 1990s.
 He holds a B.A. from Yale and a Ph.D. from the University of Pennsylvania, both in history.

 Working Group Statement of Purpose